BHunter2889/hack-autism-pathfinders-ui/README.md

 DATABASE_URL=postgres://username:password@db-host-url.com:5432/databaseName
 ```
 DON'T COMMIT THE .env FILE.
 IT IS FOR LOCAL DEV ONLY.
 WHATEVER YOU DEPLOY IT TO SHOULD HAVE ITS OWN MORE SECURE WAY OF SETTING ENVIRONMENT VARIABLES.

-see the dotenv npm package for more information on the .env file
+See the [dotenv](https://www.npmjs.com/package/dotenv) npm package for more information on the .env file

 For the google API client credentials mentioned in this file, see https://developers.google.com/identity/protocols/OpenIDConnect

 Be sure to enable the following APIs in the API dashboard of your google cloud console:
  - Google Drive API
  - Google Contacts API
  - Google Calendar API
  - Google Plus API

 Be sure to also attach a billing account to your gcp project: https://cloud.google.com/billing/docs/how-to/manage-billing-account

 Also, in order to use these APIs, you can't be calling them from your local computer (i.e. Google requires the call to originate from a public domain).
 I suggest you use ngrok for local development.